 The lowa Code Chapter 455B and IAC Chapters 134 and 135 authorize the DNR to regulate underground storage tanks.
 Chapter 134 of the IAC requires a person who provides subsurface soil contamination and groundwater consulting services or who contracts to perform or supervise remediation or corrective action services at leaking underground storage tank sites be a certified groundwater professional (CGP).
-Contact information for currently certified groundwater professionals may be found on the DNR UST Professional Certifications database Search page.
+A list of certified groundwater professionals may be obtained from the DNR UST webpage.